-Figure 10 shows the density profiles of the positive ions associated with the four systems.
+Figure 10 shows the density profiles of the positive ions associated with the aforementioned systems.
 For all concentrations, the densities reach a constant value in the bulk away from the polarizable oil-water surface (negative ion densities, not shown, also reach a constant value in the bulk).
 Positive ions are found to accumulate near the dielectric interface, with the peak density increasing with c.
-Similarly, negative ions are depleted near the interface due to the repulsion from the bare charge on the oil-water surface as well as the induced charge.
-Comparison of the no electrolyte result with the case where the surface is considered to be unpolarizable (with a permittivity equal to that of water) is also shown.
+Negative ions are depleted near the interface due to the repulsion from the bare charge on the oil-water surface as well as the induced charge.
+Comparison of the no electrolyte (counterion-only) result with the case where the surface is considered to be unpolarizable (with a permittivity equal to that of water) is also shown.
 The polarization charges on the surface lead to depletion of ions from the interface.
-Increasing concentration leads to the rise in the peak density; the overall behavior is determined by the competition between the ioninduced charge repulsion near the surface and the ion-ion electrostatic and steric correlations.
-The position of the peak density remains relatively unaltered regardless of c value, as observed previously for monovalent electrolytes Messina (2002).
+Increasing electrolyte concentration leads to the rise in the peak density; the overall behavior is determined by the competition between the ion-induced charge repulsion near the surface and the ion-ion electrostatic and steric correlations.
+The position of the peak density remains relatively unaltered regardless of the c value, as observed previously for monovalent electrolytes (Messina 2002).

-The inset in Fig. 10 shows the comparison of the potential energy functional optimized dynamically with the energy obtained after optimizing at regular intervals keeping the ionic configuration static during the optimization process for the $c\approx 0.02$ M system.
-The potential energy and the associated induced charges it characterizes were accurately tracked at all times for up to 10 million time steps (≈ 20 ns).
-The stability and accuracy evident from this plot demonstrates the success of the ML-based parameter selection process; other systems showed similar agreement between dynamically optimized and statically optimized energy functionals.
+The inset in Fig. 10 shows the comparison of the potential energy functional optimized dynamically with the energy obtained after optimizing at regular intervals keeping the ionic configuration static during the optimization process for the $c \approx 0.02$ M system.
+The stability and accuracy evident from this plot demonstrates the success of the ML-based parameter selection process; the potential energy and the associated induced charges it characterizes were accurately tracked at all times for up to 10 million steps.
+Other systems showed similar agreement between dynamically optimized and statically optimized energy functionals.